-Subsidized garden beds are only available for low-income or seniors in Cooper, Howe, Hiawatha or Longfellow.
-The price of these beds is discounted by the Longfellow Community Council so the final cost for these beds is $35.
+Subsidized garden beds are available for households who are low income.
+The price of these beds is discounted by the Longfellow Community Council and Transition Longfellow so the final cost for these beds is $42.50.
 Income qualification rates are:

 - 1 person - $25,000

 We also offer a double-high bed for persons with disabilities.
 The double-high bed facilitates better access for people with physical disabilities.

 The double-high subsidized beds cost $85 for the recipient and are subsidized through funds from Transition Longfellow and Longfellow Community Council.